Updated September 30th, 2020

 - Reduce the amount of apps and elements loading on the page

-If you’d like more info about Google PSI see this in depth guide: The Truth About Google PageSpeed Insights for Shopify.
+If you’d like more info about Google PSI in regards to Shopify sites, check this post: The Truth About Google PageSpeed Insights for Shopify.

 How to analyze and optimize a Shopify site